QDucasse/gigue/README.md

 ---

 **Gigue** (*french for jitter*) consists of a machine code generator for RISC-V that mimics the execution of JIT code in concordance with an interpretation loop.
 The objective is to compare memory isolation memory on a simple model and easily (re-)generate the corresponding machine code parts for both the interpretation loop and JITed code.
 The base model generates an interpretation loop, a succession of calls to the JIT code.
-It generates a static binary with both binaries (interpretation loop and JIT elements) along with data the JIT elements use and basic OS facilities to run on top of the [Rocket CPU](https://github.com/chipsalliance/rocket-chip).
+It generates a static binary with both binaries (interpretation loop and JIT elements) along with data the JIT elements use and basic OS facilities to run on top of the [Rocket CPU](https://github.com/chipsalliance/rocket-chip) (v1.5 version).

 ## Installation